-Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.”
+Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.”

-The greeters standing by the door when you came in, the Kids Church volunteers working downstairs, the worship team who spent time practicing and who were here before anyone else didn’t do all that because they had nothing else better to do…
+The greeters standing by the door when you came in, the Kids Church volunteers working downstairs, the worship team who spent time practising and who were here before anyone else didn’t do all that because they had nothing else better to do…

 No, they do it because they believe in the vision of the church in making the name of Jesus famous in this city.

-When you give money to this church you are helping to reach the unreached, love the unloved and give hope to the hopeless.
+When you give money to this church, you are helping to reach the unreached, love the unloved and give hope to the hopeless.

 Did you know in 1 Timothy 6:17-18 the Bible talks directly to rich people?
-It says:

 “Tell those who are rich not to be proud and not to trust in their money, which will soon be gone, but their pride and trust should be in the living God who always richly gives us all we need for our enjoyment.

 Tell them to use their money to do good.
 They should be rich in good works and should give happily to those in need, always being ready to share with others whatever God has given them.”

 Now obviously this is only talking to millionaire billionaires flying out in private jets right?

 The truth is, whether you feel like it or not if you live in the US you’re richer than 95% of people on the planet.